 I selected this menu for its ease, affordability, colorful presentation and of course, taste.
 No fancy equipment is required — we’re talking bowls and pans and that old mixer I pulled out of a curbside free box — but access to a food processor or blender will ease your way considerably.

-The budget for this year’s Romantic Meal comes to $38.60 at most, way less than what you’d pay at any overbooked, can’t get a table, restaurant in town.
+The budget for this year’s Romantic Meal comes to less than $50, way less than what you’d pay at any overbooked, can’t get a table, restaurant in town.
 As you dive in, however, you’ll realize that you already have many of the ingredients on hand, so you’ll come in under budget, perhaps allowing for the purchase of a not-too-terrible bottle of wine to accompany dinner.

 I’m working with a word limit here, so I will provide a combination of some entire recipes and links to some of the others.
 There are also photos and cooking hints for your ease and comfort.
 So, without further ado, we’re going to turn this group of ingredients into a delicious meal.

 Valentine’s Night Menu

-- Kale & Chicken Caesar with homemade Caesar Dressing
+- Kale & Chicken Caesar Salad with homemade Caesar Dressing

 - Elephant’s Deli’s Famous Tomato Orange Soup